 At the same time, though, some amplifier setups are big, heavy and loud.
 This is especially true for gigging guitarists.
 So, what’s the best solution for practicing in your apartment or bedroom?
 A practice amp!

 With more than 20 years playing guitar, I’ve tried out and owned a handful of practice — or mini — amplifiers over the years.
-Now, I’m excited to help you find the best one on the market.
+Now, I’m excited to help you find the best practice amp on the market.

 There are certainly plenty of options to pick from, from mini amplifiers that weigh under 10lbs to headphone gadgets that keep your playing only between your hands and your ears — and not your neighbor!
 Because there are so many options on the market, I’m hoping to help you make sense of what’s available and narrow down your choices.